ibm-cloud-docs/vpc/console-tutorial.md

    See [Configuring rules](/docs/vpc?topic=vpc-acl-create-ui#example-configuring-rules) for an example.
    {: note}

-1. When you finish creating rules, click the **All access control lists** breadcrumb at the beginning of the page.
+1. When you finish creating rules, click the **Access control lists** breadcrumb at the beginning of the page.

-For more information, see [About access control lists](/docs/vpc?topic=vpc-creating-a-vpc-using-the-ibm-cloud-console).
+For more information, see [About access control lists](/docs/vpc?topic=vpc-using-acls).

 ## Creating a virtual server instance
 {: #creating-a-vsi}